Modeling the amplification of epidemic spread by individuals exposed to misinformation on social media

 Social factors, such as information sharing, play a crucial role in shaping the dynamics and epidemiology of infectious diseases\cite{Buckee2021Jul, Bavel2020May}.
 For instance, a population's willingness to adopt public health measures (or lack thereof) largely determines their successes or failures\cite{Mitze2020Dec, Bauch2013Oct}.
 A population's behavioral response to outbreaks can be influenced by mass media, as witnessed during the 2009 H1N1 influenza pandemic\cite{Pol11}, or by social media and the anti-vaccination movement\cite{Allen2023Oct, Gallotti2020, Broniatowski2018, burki2019vaccine}.

-In particular, misinformation spreading on social networks has been linked to poor compliance with COVID-19 public health guidance\cite{Roozenbeek2020Oct}.
+A great deal of work has explored how to model the influence of human behavior on the spread of infectious diseases\cite{Verelst2016Dec, Funk2010Sep}.
+Here we focus on risky behaviors affecting disease transmission that are associated with misinformed individuals.
+Misinformation spreading on social networks has been linked to poor compliance with COVID-19 public health guidance\cite{Roozenbeek2020Oct}.
 Greater exposure to unreliable news articles about COVID-19 vaccines has been linked to an increase in vaccine hesitancy and a decrease in vaccination rates at both state and county levels in the United States\cite{rathje2022social, Pierri2022Apr}.
 Exposure to online misinformation has also been shown to increase vaccine hesitancy in laboratory experiments\cite{loomba2021misinfo}.
 This is particularly detrimental during vaccination campaigns as clusters of individuals adopting anti-vaccination opinions can make it challenging for a population to reach herd immunity\cite{Chan2021May, Salathe2011Oct}.
 Proper management of epidemic crises in the modern age thus requires the understanding of the complex relationship between the spread of (mis)information through online social networks and the spread of disease through physical contact networks (Fig.~\ref{fig:2nets}).

-While previous agent-based simulations have shown that misinformation may impede the suppression of epidemics in various ways\cite{Sontag2022Mar, Mumtaz2022Apr, Prandi2020Dec, Brainard2019Nov}, there is a growing need to integrate real-world data to strengthen the connections between simulation results and real-world outcomes.
-Social media can provide valuable data sources for this purpose\cite{Bedson2021Jul, Sooknanan2020Jul}.
+Agent-based simulations have shown that misinformation may impede the suppression of epidemics in various ways\cite{Sontag2022Mar, Mumtaz2022Apr, Prandi2020Dec, Brainard2019Nov}.
+One model estimated that between March and November 2021, misinformation caused at least 198 thousand additional COVID-19 cases, 2,800 additional deaths, and \$299M in additional hospital costs in Canada\cite{CCA2023FaultLines}.
+However, there is a growing need to strengthen the connections between simulation results and real-world outcomes by integrating real-world data from social media\cite{Bedson2021Jul, Sooknanan2020Jul}.